-Students must prepare a formal proposal for their research project, ideally in the spring term of their first year of study.
+Students must prepare a formal proposal for their research project, to be presented to their Research Committee, ideally in the spring term of their first year of study.
 The proposal should provide an outline of the research project that the student proposes to complete for their MS. It should include relevant background information, current gaps in the knowledge, specific aims and hypotheses to be addressed, a detailed outline of the experimental methods and statistical analyses to be used, the expected results, and a timeline.
-The student should provide the research committee with the proposal in written form at least 2 weeks prior to the proposal defense and then complete an oral defense of the proposal prior to undertaking the MS research.
-During and after the proposal defense, the candidate must satisfactorily address any questions/concerns from the committee.
+The student should provide the Research Committee with the proposal in written form at least 2 weeks prior to the proposal defense and then complete an oral defense of the proposal prior to undertaking the MS research.
+During and after the proposal defense, the candidate must satisfactorily address any questions/concerns from their Research Committee.
 Once the committee is satisfied, they will sign off on the proposal using the MS Project Proposal Form, which should be turned into the Graduate Coordinator following completion.